 An anonymized string created from your email address (also called a hash) may be provided to the Gravatar service to see if you are using it.

-NUDC keeps contact form submissions for a 90 days for customer service purposes, but does not use the information submitted through them for marketing purposes.
+This site keeps contact form submissions for 90 days for customer service purposes but does not use the information submitted to them for marketing purposes.

-If you leave a comment on NUDC, you may opt-in to saving your name, email address, and website in cookies.
+If you leave a comment on this site, you may opt-in to save your name, email address, and website in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year.

-If you have an account and you log in to this site, NUDC will set a temporary cookie to determine if your browser accepts cookies.
+If you have an account and you log in to this site, this site will set a temporary cookie to determine if your browser accepts cookies.
 This cookie contains no personal data and is discarded when you close your browser.

 When you log in, this site will also set up several cookies to save your login information and your screen display choices.
 Login cookies last for two days, and screen options cookies last for a year.
 If you select Remember Me, your login will persist for two weeks.
 If you log out of your account, the login cookies will be removed.